neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 <ComingSoon/>

-This guide shows the basics of using Clerk with Neon Authorize in a Next.js project, focusing on moving authorization to the database level using Row-level Security (RLS).
-While it provides code snippets, it does not build a complete app.
+This guide shows you how to integrate Clerk with Neon Authorize to enable user authorization at the database-level using Postgres Row-level Security (RLS) policies.
+While the guide includes example schemas and policies to illustrate how RLS can work, it is not intended to build a complete application.
 You’ll need an existing application to integrate and modify the snippets as needed.

 ## How it works

-Clerk generates JSON Web Tokens (JWTs) upon user authentication, which are then passed to Neon Authorize.
-Neon validates the JWT and uses its auth metadata to enforce the Row-Level Security (RLS) policies that you define directly in Postgres, securing database queries based on the user's identity.
+Clerk handles user authentication by generating JSON Web Tokens (JWTs).
+These JWTs are then securely passed to Neon Authorize, which validates them and uses its user identity metadata to enforce the Row-Level Security (RLS) policies that you define directly in Postgres, securing database queries based on that user identity.

-### Prerequisites
+## Prerequisites

 To follow along with this guide, you will need: